vinhngthanh/ChatBot/README.md

 1. **Clone the repository**: `git clone https://github.com/vinhngthanh/ChatBot.git`
 2. **Install dependencies**: `npm install`
-3. **Configure environment variables**: Create a `.env` file based on `.env.example` and fill in necessary values.
+3. **Configure environment variables**: Create a `.env` file based on `.env.example` in the root folder and fill in the key I included in my submission email.
-4. **Database setup**: If applicable, provide instructions for setting up the database.
-5. **Start the application**: `npm start` or `yarn start`
+4. **Start the application**: have two terminal ready.
+First, locate the root directory and run `py ./server/main.py` to start the server.
+Then, run `npm start` to use the web interface.
-6. **Access the application**: Open your browser and go to `http://localhost:PORT` (replace `PORT` with the port number specified in your environment or default).
+5. **Access the application**: Open your browser and go to `http://localhost:PORT` (replace `PORT` with the port number specified in your environment or default).

 ## Architecture and Technologies Used

-Describe the architecture of the application and the technologies used, including programming languages, frameworks, libraries, databases, and any other relevant tools.

 ## Assumptions and Limitations

-List any assumptions made during the development process and any limitations encountered.
-This could include constraints on functionality, compatibility issues, or known bugs.